 Thank you, Evarist.

-A long-time fan and friend of the Sustainability Leaders Project, Tessa Schreiner helped translate the interview from Spanish to English.
+A long-time fan and friend of the Sustainability Leaders United, Tessa Schreiner helped translate the interview from Spanish to English.
 Thank you!

 Enjoyed our interview with Evarist March Sarlat on the importance of good tour guides, how tour operators can embrace sustainability, responsible tourism in Catalonia and working with world’s best chefs?
 Share and spread the word!